cartogram/rnd-summit-web-workshop/Step 4: Mutation.md

 Where queries are to reading from a data store, mutation are to writing to it.
 There is a lot of overlap between how queries and mutations work in Apollo and GraphQL.
 First let's head back to our GraphiQL interface.

 Mutations follow the same syntactical structure as queries, but they always need to start with the `mutation` keyword, start by typing that followed by opening and closing curly braces `{}`.
+This is called the operation type.

 There generally are three kinds of mutations: creating, updating and deleting.
 For our case, we want to update our customer. so let's use the GraphiQL Docs interface to find the mutation we want update our customer, `customerUpdate`.
 Add that inside the curly braces.